javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/dependencies.md

   `Dependencies to elements of type "component" and captured values: family="atoms", elementName="atom-a" are not allowed in elements of type "helper" and captured values: family="permissions".
 Denied by rule at index 1`

-  **The exact sentence varies depending on which [selector](../setup/selectors.md) parts were used to match the dependency** (in any of `from`, `to`, `dependency`, `disallow`).
+  **The exact sentence varies depending on which [selector](../selectors/selectors.md) parts were used to match the dependency** (in any of `from`, `to`, `dependency`, `disallow`).
 For dependencies on external or core modules, messages describe the module instead of an element, for example `module with origin "external" and module source "react"`.
 This detailed information helps you understand exactly why a dependency is disallowed and how to adjust your rules or code.

 ### Custom Messages with Templates

 :::tip
-You can customize error messages globally or for specific rules.
-Use the [`message` option](#options) in your rule configuration and see [Rules Configuration -> Message Templating](../setup/rules.mdx#message-templating) for more details.
+You can customize error messages globally or for specific policies.
+Use the [`message` option](#options) in your rule configuration and see [Rules Configuration -> Message Templating](../policies/policies.mdx#message-templating) for more details.
 :::

 ## Further Reading

 Read next sections to learn more about related topics:

-* [Defining Elements](../setup/elements.md) - Learn how to define architectural elements in your project
+* [Defining Elements](../classification/elements.md) - Learn how to define architectural elements in your project
+* [Defining Files](../classification/files.md) - Learn how to categorize files with the `boundaries/files` setting
-* [Selectors](../setup/selectors.md) - Learn about element, file, and module selectors used in rules
+* [Selectors](../selectors/selectors.md) - Learn about element, file, and module selectors, including array queries
-* [Rules Configuration](../setup/rules.mdx) - Learn how to configure common rule options
+* [Policies](../policies/policies.mdx) - Learn how to configure common rule options
-* [Global Settings](../setup/settings.md) - Learn about global settings that affect all rules
+* [Global Settings](../settings/settings.md) - Learn about global settings that affect all rules